-Celebrating young people using tech to make the world a better place
+Celebrating young people using tech to support climate action

-The award is also part of the BT Skills for Tomorrow initiative, a completely free programme which aims to help 10 million people make the most of life in the digital world including resources for teachers and parents.
+The BT Young Pioneer Award shines a light on innovation and creativity and uncovers amazing tech ideas that are borne out of issues that young people care about.
+It is s part of BT Skills for Tomorrow initiative, a completely free programme which aims to help 10 million people make the most of life in the digital world.

 Who is the award open to?

-- How an ingenious tech idea is transforming lives/society/environment
+- How an ingenious tech idea is supporting climate action

-- How they are meeting a clearly identified need/problem they care about
+- How they are meeting or solving a clearly identified need or a solution to an environmental problem

-- How their project differs from that already available on the market
+- How their project differs from tech solutions already available

 - How they intend to develop or grow their project